Atanas Semerdzhiev

-Atanas Georgiev Semerdzhiev (21 May 1924 – 8 May 2015) was a Bulgarian senior colonel, statesman and politician.

-He was a veteran of World War II, as he participated in the Partisan Movement in Bulgaria during 1942-1944.
+Atanas Georgiev Semerdzhiev (21 May 1924 – 8 May 2015) was a Bulgarian general, statesman and politician.
+He was a veteran of World War II, as he participated in the Partisan Movement in Bulgaria during 1942–1944.
 During the same period he became the commander of the Chepinets Partisan Brigade, as he fought against the Tsardom of Bulgaria and Nazi Germany.
-He is the longest-serving Chief of the General Staff of the BNA (1962 – 1989), first deputy minister of defence (1966 – 1989), member of the Central Committee of the BKP (1962 – 1990) and the Supreme Council of the Bulgarian Socialist Party (1990 – 1992), Minister of Interior (1989 – 1990), first Vice President of Bulgaria (1990 – 1992) elected by the National Assembly.
+He is the longest-serving Chief of the General Staff of the Bulgarian People's Army (1962–1989), first deputy minister of defence (1966–1989), member of the Central Committee of the BKP (1962–1990) and the Supreme Council of the Bulgarian Socialist Party (1990–1992), Minister of Interior (1989–1990), first vice president of Bulgaria (1990–1992) elected by the National Assembly.
 People's representative in the VII Supreme Court and V-IX Supreme Court.
 He is the author of memoirs and military-theoretical works.

-Biography

 Early life

 Atanas Semerdzhiev was born on May 21, 1924, in the village of Ladzhene, today a district of Velingrad.
 He comes from a poor clerical family.
 His father was a servant, a member of the BRP (k.) after September 9, 1944, and his mother was a housewife, also a member of the BRP (k.).
 He studied at the Pazardzhik High School, where he has been an active member of the Workers' Youth Union (RMS) since 1939.
 He has an incomplete general - secondary real education.

 He was detained by the police in October 1941 with a group of comrades, but did not testify.
 He went out illegally from December 16, 1941, and from April 1942 he was a partisan in the Rhodope partisan unit "Anton Ivanov".
 From 1943, he was a member of the BRP (so-called) and commander of the "Bratya Krastini" detachment, which grew into the "Chepinets" partisan brigade.
 After that he was the commander of the brigade.